LabseSoftware/docs.remede.camarm.fr/docs/database/building/about.md

 It :
 - Add your word in `data/mots.txt`
-- Add your word's generate Remède document in JSON files
 - Add your word's document in `data/remede.db`
-- Re-generated the search index of `data/remede.db`

 {: .note }
 > You must have an [api-definition](#api-définition) instance running locally !